chaostoolkit/chaostoolkit-documentation/sources/api/experiment.md

 Configuration is meant to provide runtime values to [actions][action] and [probes][probe].

-The `configuration` element MUST be a JSON object which properties are identifiers referenced from probes and actions.
-The value of each property MUST be a JSON object which properties are considered the configuration keys.
+The `configuration` element MUST be a JSON object.
+The value of each property MUST be a JSON string or object which properties are considered the configuration lookup.
+Configuration must be passed to all Probes and actions requring it.
 Probes and actions MUST NOT modify the configuration.

 Configurations MUST be passed a mapping of keys and values to probes and actions.

 An example of a `configuration` element at the top-level: